SalomePlatform/jobmanager/doc/resource.rst

 ========================== =============================================================
 **Attribute**              **Description**
 ========================== =============================================================
-**applipath**              It's the directory of the SALOME application to use into the
+**applipath**              Directory of the SALOME application to use on the resource **componentList**          List of the SALOME components available in the SALOME
-                           resource.
-**componentList**          It's the SALOME component list available in the SALOME
-                           application.
+                           application (not used by JOBMANAGER)
 ========================== =============================================================

 Where is the resource file?